wp-plugins/wp-meetup/README.txt

 == Changelog ==

+= 2.2.6 =
+* Correcting html output mistakes.
+* Editing support message.

 = 2.2.5 =
+* Changing the output of calendars from a direct to a more indirect rendering.

+= 2.2.4 =
+* Updating a crucial file forgotten in 2.2.3.
 * Takes advantage of an indirect method of displaying the calendar.
 * Removing a mail function that isn't used.

-= 2.2.4 =
-* Updating a crucial file forgotten in 2.2.3.

 = 2.2.3 =
 * Further editing of event times
 * Renaming of classes to avoid conflicts with other plugins.
 * Other Hotfixes.

 = 2.2.2 =
 * Adding important tags to CSS for white link option.

 = 2.2.1 =
 * Hotfixes: Forcing int type on event times for 32-bit servers.

 = 2.2.0 =
 * Major rewrite.
 * Added event list shortcode.
 * Changed execution of widgets as to be more true to WordPress's intentions.
 * Added widget usage and widget options.
 * Included legend to calendar widget.
 * Added group specification on event list widget in addition to the color of the day.
 * Added the use of a group table in the database for better performance.
 * Abstracted out much of the plugin allowing for future changes to be easier to execute.
 * Added new dashboard for visual appeal and functionality.
 * Major fix: Correcting the handling of groups who currently have no events planned.
 * Now displays group name in calendar legend instead of group slug.
 * Now a single group can be displayed by each calendar shortcode.

 = 2.1.11 =
 * Added the widget title to the event list widget.

 = 2.1.10 =
 * Correcting the handling of the event times, taking into consideration the possibilty of float variables.